-The Government has confirmed that if there’s no deal with the EU, the UK is due to leave on 31 October 2019.
+The UK will leave the EU without an implementation period on 31 October 2019 unless a deal is approved or a further extension is agreed.
 As the UK prepares to leave the EU, regulated firms should have considered if or how they will be affected and what action they may need to take.
-As more information about what Brexit will mean for financial services emerges, firms need to make sure they understand the implications and plan accordingly.

 On this page: